Oregon Heritage Tradition Logo

 An Oregon Heritage Tradition is an annual local, regional or statewide event with at least 50 years of continuous operation and:

-3. has a demonstrated public profile and reputation that distinguishes it from more routine events
+3. has a demonstrated public profile and reputation that distinguishes it from more ordinary events;

 4. provides participatory activities for the public beyond simply the observation of showcase performances;

 5. adds to the livability and identity of the state; volunteerism, community building, economic and tourism development, and community giving are among the livability and identity factors that will be considered;